Routing number: What it is and how to find yours

 Routing numbers are used for lots of everyday banking tasks, including:

-- For budgeting apps that are linked to your bank account.
+- Linking a budgeting app to your bank account

 How to find a routing number

-Because bank routing numbers are used for so many transactions, it’s important that you know how to find your bank’s numerical identification.
+Because bank routing numbers are used for so many transactions, you should know how to find your bank’s.

 How to find a routing number with a check